 - Enhance your resume and prepare for graduate school!

 Acceptance to the program is competitive.
 At a minimum, students must:

-- have completed at least two years of full-time college enrollment prior to June 2014 and be entering their junior or senior year of college.
+- have completed one year of full-time college enrollment prior to June 2016 and be entering their sophomore, junior, or senior year of college.

 - Review the list of projects and indicate your top five choices in the space provided on the application.